cekkr/grid-pascal-sim.html/README.md

 - **Simulation Core** - Choose the number of generations, set the reunification strategy (`sum`, `average`, `max`, or user-defined `personalized` logic), and specify optional backpropagation steps that run after each generation.
 - **Propagation Rules** - Define the move vectors as raw JSON.
 Two moves enable Pascal-style branches; additional vectors unlock multi-parent rendezvous or backtracking paths.
 - **Projection Modes** - Switch between grid (planar), isometric, or custom JS layouts via the sidebar dropdown.
 Choosing Custom JS enables the spatial editors, and the selection is saved with each project.
 - **Logic Editors** - The tabbed editors accept JavaScript snippets that return functions.
-Beyond the propagation/effective/backprop/color stacks, a Spatial Mapping group now exposes Projection and Space Distortion panes so you can script Cartesian layouts and per-edge warps.
+Beyond the propagation/effective/backprop/backprop-fill/color stacks, a Spatial Mapping group now exposes Projection and Space Distortion panes so you can script Cartesian layouts and per-edge warps.
 Toggling the personalized reunification strategy automatically reveals the matching editor.
 You can hide the entire editor stack for presentation mode; reopening restores the previous height.
 - **Presets** - Buttons seed the workspace with canned move sets and logic.
-The Sierpinski preset demonstrates parity-driven rendering, Sierpinski-Zeta folds that lattice into a harmonic zeta(1) field with adaptive backprop filling the dark voids, Backwards introduces a negative move to revisit ancestors, and Divergent/Decay highlight gain and attenuation flows.
+The refreshed Sierpinski preset still illustrates parity-driven rendering but now adds a reverse-fill backprop loop that floods every parity-even void in the first step and sharpens the interior with violet accents when you increase the step count, while Sierpinski-Zeta folds that lattice into a harmonic zeta(1) field with adaptive backprop smoothing the dark voids.
+Backwards introduces a negative move to revisit ancestors, and Divergent/Decay highlight gain and attenuation flows.
 - **Projects** - Name the current configuration and save it to `localStorage`.
 Saved studies include logic snippets, gradient preferences, projection mode, and layout state.
 Load or delete entries directly from the sidebar.
 - **Inspector & Analytics** - Clicking a node reveals coordinates, generation, parent/child links, and aggregated dimension metadata.
 Binary path analytics compute $\binom{n}{k}$ counts, 0/1 histograms, and sample enumerations; set `ENABLE_HOVER_ENUMERATION_POPUP` to `true` in `simulator.html` to mirror these details in hover tooltips.
 - **Canvas Interaction** - Drag to pan, scroll to zoom.
 When you zoom out beyond an adaptive threshold the renderer clusters nearby nodes, tracking min/max values per bucket to keep the visualization legible.